KrauseFx/krausefx.com/_posts/2022-08-14-announcing-inappbrowsercom-see-what-javascript-commands-get-executed-in-an-in-app-browser.md

 For example, Firefox for iOS already [uses the new WKContentWorld system](https://github.com/mozilla-mobile/firefox-ios/blob/d613cb24d5dc717466f098e13625a3e0c5e4703e/Shared/Extensions/WKWebViewExtensions.swift#L19-L29).
 Due to the open source nature of Firefox and Google Chrome for iOS it's easy for us as a community to verify nothing suspicious is happening.

-Especialy after the publicity of [last week's post](https://krausefx.com/blog/ios-privacy-instagram-and-facebook-can-track-anything-you-do-on-any-website-in-their-in-app-browser), as well as this one, tech companies that still use custom in-app browsers will very quickly update to use the new JavaScript isolated world system, so their code becomes undetectable to us.
+Especially after the publicity of [last week's post](https://krausefx.com/blog/ios-privacy-instagram-and-facebook-can-track-anything-you-do-on-any-website-in-their-in-app-browser), as well as this one, tech companies that still use custom in-app browsers will very quickly update to use the new JavaScript isolated world system, so their code becomes undetectable to us.

 Hence, **it becomes more important than ever to find a solution to end the use of custom in-app browsers** for showing third party content.